 The Matilija Dam Ecosystem Restoration Project is currently organized as a public-private partnership under the leadership of the Ventura County Public Works Agency – Watershed Protection in accordance with the following Organizational Chart and the descriptions set forth below.

 The PMC meets once every three months, generally in January, April, July and October.
-PMC members include representatives from Watershed Protection, private funders, state funders, local stakeholders and/or other Project proponents.
+PMC members include representatives from Watershed Protection, the County’s Executive Office, state funders, private funders, local stakeholders and other Project proponents.

 Stakeholders who may not be Project proponents are invited to PMC meetings when appropriate, however their primary involvement with the Project will generally be through the relevant Technical workgroups.
 Expert advisors or technical consultants may also be engaged by the PMC from time to time to bring relevant outside perspectives to the overall effort on a paid or pro-bono basis.

-An assigned Project Coordinator works through the PMC’s Coordination Subcommittee to develop both PMC and Funding and Outreach Subcommittee agendas and meeting schedules; to host and manage meetings; to ensure follow-through on key decisions; and to make sure that information flows up and down between both groups in a timely manner.
+An assigned Project Coordinator works with Watershed Protection to develop both PMC and Funding and Outreach Subcommittee agendas and meeting schedules; to host and manage meetings; to ensure follow-through on key decisions; and to make sure that information flows up and down between all groups in a timely manner.

-This workgroup – once part of the Funding and Outreach Subcommittee, but now part of the PMC directly – focuses on engagement with local, state and federal agency leads, decision makers and elected representatives.
-It also coordinates with environmental and other NGO’s and consultants active in or influential with proposed legislative and related authorizing and funding initiatives, including state bond measures, federal appropriations, Community Project Funding requests and other special initiatives.
+The PMC’s Political Engagement subcommittee focuses on engagement with local, state and federal agency leads, decision makers and elected representatives.
+It also coordinates with environmental and other NGO’s and consultants active in or influential with proposed legislative and related authorizing and funding initiatives, including state bond measures, federal appropriations and other special initiatives.

 The Funding and Outreach Subcommittee (FOS) is the group most directly comparable to the Funding Committee as it functioned from 2017-2019.
 With overall Project Management now covered by the PMC, the FOS focuses more on the progress of designated workgroups – Grants and Proposals, Communications, Stakeholder Engagement and Risk Assessment – along with Ad Hoc workgroups on specific topics.
 The FOS serves as an overall coordinating body, with more detailed reports flowing up from each individual workgroup.